 What attracts tourists to Japan?

-What Attracts Tourists to Japan
+What Draws Tourists to Japan

-photo: state.gov
+photo state.gov

 What attracts tourists to Japan?